 I cook often and enjoy trying out new dishes, and sharing my experience with you.
 Making siu mai at home was a first, so I had to try out Chef Lee’s recipe using tips I learned from his workshop.

-Please note that my meat portion was slightly more than the above recipe as I used 1 skinless and boneless chicken breast and 1 chicken thigh and had less shrimp than the recommended recipe.
-I used about 10 tiger shrimps.
+Please note that my meat portion was slightly more than the above recipe as I used 1 skinless and boneless chicken breast and 1 chicken thigh.
 The mixture made about 22 ultra fat dumplings.
 I did not have scallops or black truffles, so I topped the dumplings with shiitake mushrooms.

 Here are the steps to making my version of Chef Lee’s siu mai at home: